T&T woman who had taken out restraining order found shot to death

-(Trinidad Guardian) A 35-year-old mother of three, who had recently taken out a restraining order against a man she knew, was found dead in St James last night.
+(Trinidad Guardian) A 35-year-old mother of three, who had recently taken out a restraining order against a man she knew, was found dead in St James on Monday night.

 Police said there was a single gunshot wound to the head.
 Police have since launched a manhunt for the suspect, who is believed to have gone into hiding.